 The success of Hermitage and its unconventional investment strategy gained the interest of Russian officials.
 After a raid, the ownership of several companies belonging to the Hermitage Group was transferred without the knowledge and approval of its beneficial owner.
 In an opaque transaction, a tax refund of 230 Million USD was granted to the companies that were obtained under suspicious circumstances.
 The funds were distributed via a dense web of offshore companies having bank accounts with several European banks, including Danske Bank in Estonia.

 Hermitage Capital follows the vanished money and files complaints in receiving countries.
-The French authorities investigate the flow of funds of 33 Million USD and have included Danske Bank in their investigation.
-Although Danske Bank is an assisted witness in the French criminal proceedings, findings can result in further criminal charges.
+The French authorities investigate the flow of funds of 33 Million USD through France and have included Danske Bank in their investigation.
+Although Danske Bank was an assisted witness in the French criminal proceedings, recently the Tribunal de Grande Instance in Paris placed the bank again under formal investigation.
+The findings can result in further criminal charges.

 The dysfunction of financial crime detection and money laundering prevention demonstrates that the Estonian laundromat is far beyond a local problem.
 Before an old employee, who worked at Sampo Bank and later the Estonian branch of Danske Bank, blew the whistle to a Danish newspaper after his reports to the main office in Copenhagen were largely ignored, there was just limited evidence of wrongdoing.

 The correspondent bank plays a crucial role in money laundering because it is the final step to convert a suspicious payment into clean money.
-In 2013, JP Morgan Chase & Co. changed their policy as a correspondent bank and ceased working with several European banks they flagged as a high risk.
+In 2013, JP Morgan Chase & Co. changed their policy as a correspondent bank and ceased working with several European banks they flagged as high risk.
 Bank of America quickly took over their position as a correspondent bank.
 Most of the international transactions of Danske Bank were executed by Deutsche Bank.
-A recent internal review by Deutsche Bank concluded that an estimated 65% of all suspicious transactions for the Estonia branch of Danske Bank went through the correspondent accounts at Deutsche Bank.
+In 2015 Deutsche Bank ceased Dollar clearance for the branch in Estonia due to the increase of suspicious transactions.
+Some of which were linked to narcotics and identity theft and were reported to the authorities.
+Two recent internal reviews by Deutsche Bank concluded that an estimated 80% of all suspicious transactions for the Estonia branch of Danske Bank went through the correspondent accounts at Deutsche Bank.
 The report from Bruun & Hjejle concluded in relation to international payments via the correspondent system ‘in processing payments for its customers, the Estonian branch may not have access to information on the ultimate source of funds nor the ultimate recipient of funds’.

 Although Estonia migrates the scandal to the holding company in Denmark, the consequences for the mini-state can be devastating.
 The total flow of suspicious transfers through the branch is almost eight times the size of the economy.
 It does not need much crosswind for the economy to collapse.
 The risk exposure of the bank and the potential contamination is a serious concern, mainly because investigations are not fully concluded yet and further underlying activities will be exposed.